Deep Dynamic Factor Models: D FM Estimation

 \subsection{Estimation and Online Learning of the D$^2$FM}

-In estimating the D$^2$FM we propose a two-step procedure. \begin{itemize} \item[-] {\bf Step 1} estimates all the parameters of the model; \item[-] {\bf Step 2} casts the decoding part in a state-space framework to allow for online updates of the latent states given the observables. \end{itemize}
+In our estimation of the D$^2$FM, we propose a two-step procedure to differentiate between on-line (out-of-sample) and off-line (in-sample) learning.\footnote{In the deep learning literature, online learning means that the model estimates parameters using the flow of data as it comes in (or using a simulated flow).
+Offline means that the model employs a static dataset.
+This is similar to the standard econometric distinction between out-of-sample and in-sample.} \begin{itemize} \item[-] {\bf Step 1} estimate off-line all the parameters of the model; \item[-] {\bf Step 2} cast the decoding part in a state-space framework to allow for on-line updates of the latent states given the observables. \end{itemize}

-Algorithm \ref{algo:our_algo} implements the estimation step ({\bf Step 1}) of our D$^2$FM, assuming an AR(d) for $p_{idio}(.)$, but possibly a general encoding $G(\cdot)$ and decoding $F(\cdot)$ function.
-The proposed algorithm to estimate D$^2$FM builds on and extends what has been proposed by \cite{bengio2013generalized} to estimate Generalised Denoising Autoencoders.\footnote{In \cite{bengio2013generalized} two algorithms are proposed, our approach is similar in inspiration to Algorithm 1, therein.}
+Algorithm \ref{algo:our_algo} implements the off-line estimation step ({\bf Step 1}) of our D$^2$FM, assuming an AR(d) for $p_{idio}(\cdot)$, but possibly a general encoding $G_{\theta_G}(\cdot)$ and decoding $F_{\theta_F}(\cdot)$ function.
+The proposed algorithm for estimating D$^2$FM builds on and extends what has been proposed by \cite{bengio2013generalized} to estimate Generalised Denoising Autoencoders.